Siluvai1997/python-cicd-pipeline-docker-kubernetes/README.md

     - Push the Docker image to JFrog Artifactory

 2. **CD Pipeline (Jenkins)**
-    - Pull the latest Docker image
+    - Pull the latest Docker image from JFrog Artifactory
     - Deploy the application to a Kubernetes cluster using deployment, service, and ingress manifests
+    - Access Python App via Ingress URL

 ### Tech Stack